I'd Rather Have Jesus: A Second Look at First Love

 The Crown: The Power of Mary's Destiny

-The cost of Mary's devotion to Jesus purchased her own crown of glory.
-When she rubbed this fragrant oil on Jesus' feet, she worked the perfume of sacrificial love into her own hair, a woman's crowning glory.
-She also received the crown of Jesus' praise following His rebuke to the soon betraying Judas: "Verily I say unto you, Wheresoever this gospel shall be preached in the whole world, there shall also this, that this woman hath done, be told for a memorial of her" (Matthew 26:13).
-The power of this one good deed would perfume the ages with the beauty of first love.
+When Mary rubbed this fragrant oil on Jesus' feet, she worked the perfume of sacrificial love into her own hair, a woman's crowning glory.
+Crowned also with Jesus' praise, she proved that love's pure devotion is the Gospel itself distilled: "Verily I say unto you, Wheresoever this gospel shall be preached in the whole world, there shall also this, that this woman hath done, be told for a memorial of her" (Matthew 26:13).

-The fragrance that filled the room that Sabbath day wrapped Jesus in a crown of adoration the very next morning as crowds lined the streets, waving palm branches and shouting, "Hosanna: Blessed is the King of Israel that cometh in the name of the Lord" (John 12:13).
-Although their praises would turn to shouts of murder within a week, Mary's "first work" of "first love" would last forever--not only as a memorial eternally intertwined with the gospel--but as an anointing of personal devotion with which Jesus would perfume Pilate's Hall as He stood condemned.
-This highly concentrated essential oil lingered on Christ all the way from the Cross to the grave.
+The fragrance that filled the room that Sabbath day also wrapped Jesus in a crown of adoration the very next morning as crowds lined the streets, waving palm branches and shouting, "Hosanna: Blessed is the King of Israel that cometh in the name of the Lord" (John 12:13).
+Although their praises would turn to shouts of murder within the week, Mary's "first work" of "First Love" would last not only as a memorial but as a testimonial which Jesus bore with Him in Pilate's Hall as He stood condemned.
+The highly concentrated essential oil of spikenard was known to linger for many days, and Jesus carried His burial perfume ahead of Him to the grave.

 The beauty of Easter and the love and suffering Jesus went through for me a sinner.
 I'm so grateful for your sacrifice.